danicassani/trainingJavaCSV/README.md

 - Other items may contain an "&" or a "-" symbol in adition to the word (in any place).
 - Some tuples may be duplicated in any of the 2 initial files.

+Objectives are stored (in spanish, I'm sorry) in the Word document in the "csvs" folder.